LennoxDev82/LennoxDev82/README.md

 Hey, I code almost everything.
 From Discord bots to small, helpful tools.
 Currently specialising in Game Hacking.

 Some time ago, I started developing my own game hacks, not to ruin anyone’s fun, but because I’m genuinely interested in the topic itself.
 I’m still learning a lot along the way.
-Successfully bypassing EAC/Vanguard right now.

 I also run my own homelab, which I use daily to expand my skills with Linux servers.